 A hoistway or shaftway is an enclosed area that is used to house the elevator as it travels between levels in your home.
 This area will run vertically from the lowest floor to the top floor.
-The hoistway should always be built to meet local codes and to the elevator manufactures specifications.
+The hoistway should always be built to meet local codes and the elevator manufacturer’s specifications.
 In some jurisdictions, a hoistway must also be fire-rated.
-Hoistways can also be constructed on the exterior of a home or built on the side or rear of a house depending on local building codes and community guidelines.
+Hoistways can also be constructed on the exterior of a home or built on the side or rear of a house, depending on local building codes and community guidelines.

 Hoistways will typically have special supports or bracing built into the load wall to attach the elevator as shown here.
 These supports will run vertically from the lowest floor to the ceiling on the highest floor and will be specified by the manufacturer for precise location.